 We never intended to live in the house on Hurley for more than a year.
 After quickly selling our home in another part of town, the rental home on Hurley Avenue was intended to be a brief hitching post for our family while we decided where we wanted to live long term.

 The home was breathtaking, bigger than anything we had ever lived in.
 The halls were expansive, splayed out with gleaming wooden floors and accentuated with crown moulding and trim.
-The bathrooms were spacious, full penny tile, pedestal sinks, and claw foot tubs.
+The bathrooms were spacious, full of penny tile, pedestal sinks, and claw foot tubs.
 There were wooden windows in every room, bathing each space in beautiful light.
 It was dreamy.

 When given all this space, much more than our family needed, our response was to find ways to put it to good use to serve others.
-I loved to cook, and nothing made us happier than having people gather around our table.
+I love to cook, and nothing made us happier than having people gather around our table.
 So we threw open doors and invited others in to live life with us.

 We hosted fifty college Young Life leaders every Sunday evening for a homemade dinner and plenty of meeting space.